 Finally, while STP brokers offer more transparency than Market Makers, they still provide only partial transparency.
 The exact depth and breadth of the market won’t be fully visible, which can be a disadvantage for traders who rely heavily on complete market depth information for their trading strategies.

-Pros and Cons of STP Forex brokers
+The advantages of STP Forex brokers are listed below.

 - Direct Market Access: STP brokers provide direct access to the interbank market, which can result in better and more transparent pricing.